MarkAYoder/PRUCookbook/docs/index.md

 A cookbook for programming the PRUs in C using remoteproc and compiling on the Beagle.

 1. Getting started
-..Hardware:  BeagleBone family or Pocket Beagle
+..1Hardware:  BeagleBone family or Pocket Beagle
-Software: Downloading and flashing current image
+..1: Downloading and flashing current image ..1Blinking an LED
-Cloud 9 IDE
-Blinking  LED
 1. Case Studies
 MachineKit
 LEDscape